buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMassDensityMeasure.md

 # IfcMassDensityMeasure

-_IfcMassDensityMeasure_ is a measure of the density of a medium.
+_IfcMassDensityMeasure_ is a measure of the density of a medium.<!-- end of definition -->

 Usually measured in kg/m3.

 Type: REAL

 > HISTORY New type in IFC2.0.